Noihirsch/Noihirsch/README.md

 - 👋 Hi, I’m @Noi/Diana!
 - 👀 I’m interested in videogames, cybersecurity and cats.
-- 🌱 I’m currently learning Java.
+- 🌱 Java, C#, Python
-- 💞️ I’m looking to collaborate on videogame projects.
-- 📫 How to reach me @xcosmicod < Twitter.
+- 📫 How to reach me @xcosmicod

 <!---